-In Fiscal 2021, we developed a robust strategy and supporting infrastructure to elevate and advance diversity and inclusion (D&I) across our global organization and instill accountability for our performance.
+We continue to deploy our strategy and supporting infrastructure to elevate and advance diversity and inclusion (D&I) across our global organization and instill accountability for our performance.
 The enhanced D&I strategy focuses on four strategic pillars - awareness, acquisition, development and community.
 To drive action and accountability, each pillar is led by a senior Kennametal executive who is known as an accountability partner and is responsible for developing strategic initiatives in partnership with our People & Culture team.
-While the pandemic presented challenges to fully implementing the strategy in Fiscal 2021, we made strides in each pillar.

-Our new Global Inclusion Council, which consists of cross-functional global leaders, champions the strategic initiatives and provides guidance and support.
+Our Global Inclusion Council, which consists of cross-functional global leaders, champions the strategic initiatives and provides guidance and support.
 Four regional inclusion councils covering the Americas, Asia Pacific, EMEA and India execute the strategies and provide a global perspective.